 COPD includes two main conditions— emphysema and chronic bronchitis.
 In emphysema, the walls between many of the air sacs are damaged.
 This damage leads to fewer and larger air sacs instead of many tiny ones.
 As a result, the amount of gas exchange in the lungs is reduced.

 In chronic bronchitis, the inner lining of the airways is constantly irritated and inflamed.
 This causes the lining to thicken.
 Thick mucus forms in the airways, making it hard to breathe.
 Most people who have COPD have a combination of both emphysema and chronic bronchitis.

 - shortness of breath

 - ankle swelling (if severe)

 To confirm the diagnosis of COPD, a spirometry or lung function test (breathing test) is usually done.
 Other tests that may be done include chest X ray, chest CT and arterial blood gas.
-Methacholine Challenge test is usually negative.
+Bronchial Challenge test is usually negative.